 Scientific name: Citrus bergamia

-Bergamot is a type of citrus fruit that is native to Southern Italy.
+Bergamot is a type of citrus fruit native to southern Italy.
 The essential oil extracted from the peel of the bergamot fruit is commonly used in aromatherapy and perfumery.

 Bergamot oil has a fresh, citrusy scent and is believed to have a variety of health benefits.
 It is commonly used to reduce stress and anxiety, as well as to improve mood and promote relaxation.